Neutropenia: A Vulnerable Time for Infections

 Warning signs to get medical attention

-It is critical to check closely for signs of infection and report to their healthcare
+It is critical to check closely for signs of infection and call your healthcare provider

 A fever of 100.5°F (38.1°C)